melonboy10/ComputerCraftItemMonitor/README.md

-# Seedless Item Monitor
+# Computer Craft Item Monitor
-Seedless Item Monitor is an item monitoring system (duh) made with ComputerCraft for 1.16.5
+Computer Craft Item Monitor is an item monitoring system (duh) made with ComputerCraft for 1.16.5 Now with 100% less seeds!

 ## Setup
 Copy the pastbin command below and run it to start the installer.